 Are you feeling disoriented?
 Can’t organize your thoughts or focus on one task long enough to complete it?
-Find yourself forgetting things constantly and unable to recall short term memory?
-That’s brain fog, baby!
+Find yourself forgetting things constantly and unable to recall recent events?
+That may be brain fog, baby!

 But what, exactly, is brain fog?
 How can you figure out if you have it, and what can you do to get rid of it?